dimyG/jekyll-theme-chirpy/_posts/2025-09-30-theology-of-self-acceptance.md

 If God does intervene to point us to our purpose, common experience shows that His intervention is still cryptic, coming only in the form of subtle, ambiguous signs.
-So in the face of such ambiguity we can either delegate our choices to external authorities (holy men, priests, gurus, your boss god forbidden) or choose according to our own subjective criteria.
-In both cases though, would it be wise to suffer such a terrible cost, which is to live a life opposite to our values and inclinations based on arbitrary interpretations?
+So in the face of such ambiguity we can either delegate our choices to external authorities (holy men, priests, gurus, our bosses god forbidden) or choose according to our own subjective criteria.
+In both cases though, would it be wise to suffer such a terrible cost, which is to live a life opposite to our values and inclinations based on arbitrary interpretations (including ours)?
 With the very real possibility of being wrong anyway due to misinterpretation which misses the true meaning of the given message?
 Dostoevsky captured this tragedy writing: "And your worst sin is that you have destroyed and betrayed yourself for nothing".
 So once again I would argue that the wisest path is to bring your actions into harmony with your values and inclinations.
 Not ignoring the signs but choosing to interpret them in a way that aligns with them.